 Well, with the ecological houses we built, I read a book about the passive house, which simply appealed to me.
-So I decided to build something in this style.
+So, I decided to build something in this style.
 Since then, passive houses have been our minimum standard, whereby we go in the direction of “zero energy” and “energy plus”.
-That means we make sure that the energy requirement drops as much as possible and that we ourselves also use energy with e.g. Generate photovoltaics.
+That means we make sure that the energy requirement drops as much as possible and that we ourselves also use energy with e.g. generate photovoltaics.
 It works very well and the students are also enthusiastic about it.
 Just like us about the energy bills, which are always very “positive”.

 The summer universities are also going very well.
 We think it’s great that about 110 students take the idea out into the world.
 However, we believe that many more people should come into contact with it.
 That is why our idea is that other universities in other cities adopt the concept.

-Have there been any initial challenges?
+Were there initial challenges?